StudentsCouncilCRCE/fragmag/content/be_prod/jeremy.md

 image: ./images/jeremy.webp
 endpoint: jeremy
 name: Jeremy
-line: Don't be sad that it is over, smile because it happened.
+line: "Don't be sad that it is over, smile because it happened."
 ---